devuri/plugin-release-deploy-action/README.md

           dry-run: 'false' # This is optional and defaults to 'false'
 ```

+In this example:
+- Replace `'your-plugin-slug'` with the slug of your WordPress plugin.
+- Replace `'./build/trunk/'` with the directory where your plugin is built.
+- Replace `'your-plugin.zip'` with the name of the zip file to upload.
+- Add your WordPress.org SVN username and password to your repository secrets as `WP_SVN_USERNAME` and `WP_SVN_PASSWORD`.

 ## Example

-Here’s an example configuration for a plugin named `my-wordpress-plugin`:
+Here’s a complete example for a plugin named `my-wordpress-plugin`:

 ```yaml
 name: 🚀 Deploy Release